oxivanisher/JamesII/README.md

 rabbitmqctl add_vhost test
 rabbitmqctl set_permissions -p test test ".*" ".*" ".*"
 </code></pre>
 * Start it with the james_loop.sh script as a user with sudo rights in a screen.
 Dirty, i know!
-But some tools need root access to work.
+But some plugins need root access to work.
 <code>visudo: youruser ALL=(ALL) NOPASSWD: ALL</code>

 How to integrate JamesII to your infrastructure: